them-es/Billy/readme.txt

 Tags: accounting, billing, invoices, quotes
 Requires at least: 5.6
 Tested up to: 6.5
-Stable tag: 1.7.4
+Stable tag: 1.8.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 8.0

-A business-oriented billing suite—tailored for freelancers and small agencies.
+Create invoices, quotes and keep track of your earnings and expenses with this business-oriented billing suite—tailored for freelancers and small agencies.

 == Description ==

-Preparing invoices and quotes can be time consuming.
 This plugin helps you speed-up your billing process, from creating invoices or quotes, minimizing any potential errors to getting paid faster.
 Create an electronic invoice, a quote or accounting records in just a matter of minutes with the block-based WordPress editor.
 Invoice numbers are generated automatically in unique and sequential order.
 For convenience reasons the totals of the table rows are calculated in _What You See Is What You Get_ real-time.
 Global settings like your name, your address, the invoice number format, tax rates and the currency can be defined in the Customizer.
 The post header can be branded with your logo.
 Any frontend styles will be inherited from the theme, so please make sure the theme installed on your site fully supports the Block editor.